ta-data-mad/dataptmad0420/module-1/resolving-git-conflicts/your-code/about-me.md

     * What has brought you to Ironhack?
 My curiosity to learn
     * What knowledge/skills do you expect to learn in this bootcamp?
 How to properly manage data

     # What will I do after the bootcamp?
-Propably, continue doing what I was doing but with a different approach and other tools
+Propably, I will continue doing what I am doing today but with a different approach and other tools

     * Which industry will you seek employment in?
 FMCG & Retail
     * What will your future role look like?
 I would love to become a Brand Manager